 Understanding University of Pennsylvania’s Acceptance Rate

-The oldest university in the country, the University of Pennsylvania, a private university located in Philadelphia, Pennsylvania, U.S., is one of the eight Ivy League schools and is ranked 7 in the Forbes List-2025.
-It is widely regarded for its social prestige, high academic standards, and selectivity in admissions.
-Elon Musk, Warren Buffet, and Donald Trump are some of the notable alumni of this reputed university which was founded in 1740 as a charity school, largely through the efforts of Benjamin Franklin and other leading Philadelphians.
+The University of Pennsylvania, a private university located in Philadelphia, Pennsylvania, is one of the oldest universities in the United States and one of the eight Ivy League schools.
+It is ranked among the top colleges in the country and is widely regarded for its social prestige, high academic standards, and selectivity in admissions.
+Elon Musk, Warren Buffett, and Donald Trump are some of the notable alumni and attendees of this reputed university, which was founded in 1740 as a charity school, largely through the efforts of Benjamin Franklin and other leading Philadelphians.

 Changing trends